quai20/app-analytics/README.md

 A repo to run some analytics plots over argo floats app download reports.

-A github workflow is set up to :
+A github workflow is set up to (every 15 days) :
 - configure the GCS account
 - retrieve install reports
 - install conda env